eyeofchaos/eocjsNewsticker/README.md

 <div id="example"></div>
 ```

-3. Invoke the newsticker on your selected HTML Tag
+3. Invoke the newsticker on your selected HTML tag

 ```javascript
 $(function() {